Stack Overflow Admits It Hasn't Been Welcoming To 'Newer Coders, Women, People of Color, and Others'; Outlines How It Plans To Change That - Slashdot

 The couple of times I used Stack Overflow the questions I posed had fairly obvious answers, I just hadn't thought of them yet.
 The answers were rather curt and borderline offensive but gave me enough to figure out I was being an idiot and find the answer to my question.
 I could see thinner skinned being offended by the responses but I got my question answered and don't particularly care about the tone.

-I call bullshit (Score:5, Informative)
+I call bullshit (Score:5, Interesting)

 Too many people experience Stack OverflowÂ as a hostile or elitist place, especially newer coders, women, people of color, and others in marginalized groups.